Evolution of networks with multiple junctions: Short time existence III -- Non--regular networks

 The following estimates are a direct consequence of Huisken's monotonicity formula~\eqref{eqmonfor}: the first one says that the flow is well controlled at a point $x$ away from the origin up to a time proportional to $|x|^2$.
-This follows by observing that in the annulus $A(K_0 \sqrt{2\sss},1)$, where $K_0$ is sufficiently large, the initial network $\SS^\sss_0$ is close to the collection of halflines $P$ for all $0<\sss\leq \sss_1$.
-Even more, for $1\geq |x| \geq K_0 \sqrt{2(\sss+t)}$ we see that in $B_{(K_0/2) \sqrt{2(\sss+t)}}(x)$ the initial network is $C^1$--close to a unit density line.
-By the monotonicity formula this gives a control up to time $t$.\\ The second one shows that if we glue in the regular expander at scale $\sss$, then we get control in $t$ up to a time proportional to $\sss$.
-This estimate follows from observing that scaling the initial network $\SS^\sss_0$ by $1/\sqrt{2\sss}$, each point on the network is uniformly $C^1$--close, in a ball of fixed size, either to a unit density line, or to a standard triod.
-The estimate then follows from the monotonicity formula.\\ For details of the proof see~\cite[Lemma 5.2]{Ilnevsch}. \begin{lem} \
+This follows by observing that in the annulus $A(K_0 \sqrt{2\sss},1)$, where $K_0$ is sufficiently large, the initial network $\SS^\sss_0$ is close to the collection of halflines $P$ for all $0<\sss\leqslant \sss_1$.
+Even more, for $1\geqslant |x| \geqslant K_0 \sqrt{2(\sss+t)}$ we see that in $B_{(K_0/2) \sqrt{2(\sss+t)}}(x)$ the initial network is $C^1$--close to a unit density line.
+By the monotonicity formula, this gives a control up to time $t$.\\ The second one shows that if we ``glue in'' the regular expander at scale $\sss$, then we get control in $t$ up to a time proportional to $\sss$.
+This estimate follows from observing that scaling the initial network $\SS^\sss_0$ by $1/\sqrt{2\sss}$, each point on the network is uniformly $C^1$--close, in a ball of fixed size, either to a unit density line or to a standard triod.
+The estimate then follows from the monotonicity formula.\\ For details of the proof see~\cite[Lemma 5.2]{Ilnevsch}. \begin{lem} \ \begin{itemize} \item {\rm{(Far from origin estimate)}} There are $\delta_1,K_0>0$ such that if $r^2\leqslant t\leqslant \delta_1$, then